Arghya-Bandyopadhyay30/Random-Joke-Generator/README.md

 ## Search Functionality

-Currently, the Random Joke Generator provides jokes randomly and doesn't have a built-in search functionality.
-However, we're continuously working to improve the generator, and your feedback is valuable for us to consider adding new features in the future.
+No installation is required to use the Country Guide.
+You can access it by visiting our website https://arghya-bandyopadhyay30.github.io/Random-Joke-Generator/.

 ## Contributing

 We welcome contributions to the Random Joke Generator!
 If you're a developer and would like to improve the generator, add new features, or fix any issues, please follow these steps:

-1. Fork the repository from [GitHub Repository URL].
+1. Fork the repository from https://github.com/Arghya-Bandyopadhyay30/Random-Joke-Generator.git.
 2. Create a new branch for your contribution: `git checkout -b feature/your-feature-name`.
 3. Make your modifications and improvements.
 4. Test thoroughly to ensure everything works as expected.